-The Organising Committee must take nete of into account the instructions in the Book Of Regulations ('Cahier des Charges') specific to each type of competition.
+Venues, installations, equipment, accreditation, circulation of people in the competition enclosure, administrative organisation of the Organising Committee, personnel, various publications and the official programme o.49.
+The Organising Committee must take note of the instructions in the Specifications ('Cahier des Charges') specific to each type of competition.